ITC-02 Filing on the GST Portal: A Guide

-The claim of ITC is made through filing various forms on the GST portal, one of which is ITC-02.
-ITC-02 is used to claim ITC on goods or services received by a business that has been dispatched to another location for job work or further supply from the supplier's place of business.
-In other words, if a business has received goods or services from another business that have been dispatched to another location for job work or further supply, the receiving business can file ITC-02 to claim ITC on those goods or services.
+ITC is claimed by filing several forms on the GST portal, one of which is ITC-02.
+ITC-02 is used to claim ITC on goods or services received by a business that was dispatched to another location for job work or further supply from the supplier’s place of business.
+To put it in other words, if a business has obtained goods or services from another business that were sent to another location for job work or further supply, the recipient business can utilise the ITC-02 form to request Input Tax Credit (ITC) for those goods or services.

 Who Needs to File ITC-02?